Selsey Tramway Project

 Tramway Route Improvements

-Directional signage will be updated along the walking route and information boards installed at points of interest, including the sites of the 11 stations.
-Walkers will be able to access the interactive map and additional information using weblinks on the signage and QR codes on the information boards.
-Where possible, artefacts will be restored, for example making the platform at Chalder Station more visible.
+Directional signage has been updated along the walking route and information boards installed at points of interest, including the sites of the 11 stations.
+Walkers can access the interactive map and additional information using weblinks on the signage and QR codes on the information boards.

-Select a a blog post to read the latest updates from this project.
+Select a blog post to read the latest updates from this project.

 PARTNERSHIPS & FUNDING